 REPURPOSE YOUR EXISTING CONTENT SUPER FAST

-Take a moment and have a look into your notes, Facebook memories, an old blog or LinkedIn article.
+Take a moment and have a look into your notes, Facebook memories, an old blog, stories archive or LinkedIn article.
 Make sure it’s at least 3+ months old to your audience.

 - Read it over and ask yourself; is this still relevant?
 Is this still valuable?